PennMed-AI-for-Medicine/PennMed-AI-for-Medicine.github.io/index.md

 -->

 Course number
-: MPHY 6120 - Data Science and Artificial Intelligence for Medical Physics
+: MPHY 6120 - Artificial Intelligence for Medicine

 Prerequeisites
 : Students should feel confident creating python programs and using git.